bullithulli/knmod/README.md

                             LABEL_REPLACE:   mandatory fields: --file --patchFrom --replaceBy; Optional fields: --outfile --indentType --indentSize
                                              --patchFrom=/path/toFile           A patch rpy file where you want to patch the source file
                                              --replaceBy=LIST[STR->STR]         A list of labels you want to patch, eg. --replaceBy=labelA->labelPatchA,labelB->labelPatchB.
 Defaults to []
                                              --indentType=SPACE|TAB             Can be either Space or Tab.
 It informs the parser how the code is structured.
 Defaults to Space
                                              --indentSize=INT                   It says, how much spaces are there for single indent, supply this if you are passing --indentTyp=SPACE.
 Defaults to 4
+                            TRANSLATE_RPY:   mandatory fields: --file --tlFile; Optional fields: --outfile --indentType --indentSize
+                                             --tlFile=/path/toFile              A translation rpy file where it contains translations
+                                             --indentType=SPACE|TAB             Can be either Space or Tab.
+It informs the parser how the code is structured.
+Defaults to Space
+                                             --indentSize=INT                   It says, how much spaces are there for single indent, supply this if you are passing --indentTyp=SPACE.
+Defaults to 4
 ```